espocrm/documentation/administration/import.md

 Once you select a csv file you will be able to see how it should be parsed in Preview panel.
 When you change properties the preview will be updated.

 * `Header Row` - whether CSV file has the first row with field names.
+* `Execute in idle` - recommended if you have a big bunch of records to be imported.
+Import will be processed via cron.
+Status will be set to 'Complete' when import process is finished.
 * `Skip searching for duplicates` - it will decrease import runtime.

 Click _Next_ button to preceed to the _Step 2_.